nexus-xyz/nexus-zkvm/README.md

 Run `cargo nexus --help` to see all the available commands.

 Also check out the documentation at [docs.nexus.xyz](https://docs.nexus.xyz), or join our [Telegram](https://t.me/nexus_zkvm) chat to discuss!

+Nexus is committed to open-source.
+All of our code is dual licensed under MIT and Apache licenses.
+We encourage and appreciate contributions.